abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/benchmarking.md

 mongosh < long_system_load.js
 ```

-This tells the MongoDB shell to execute the whole script.
-The script will run its cycles and print the progress while generating the read/write activity on the server.
+This command tells the MongoDB shell to execute the entire script.
+The script will run through its cycles and print the progress while generating the read/write activity on the server.

 You should see an output similar to:
 ```output